-Where Amblecote Primary School are utilising volunteers, we will continue to follow the checking and risk assessment process as set out in paragraphs 167 to 172 of KCSIE.
-Under no circumstances will a volunteer who has not been checked be left unsupervised or allowed to work in regulated activity.
+Where AMBLECOTE PRIMARY SCHOOL are utilising volunteers for the purpose of testing, we will continue to follow the checking and risk assessment process as set out in paragraphs 167 to 172 of KCSIE.

+Under no circumstances will a volunteer in respect of whom no checks have been obtained be left unsupervised or allowed to work in regulated activity.
+5